Non-Owned Car Insurance

 - $1,000 bill to replace the other car's bumper

 Since Joe was driving for work, his personal auto insurance might not apply.
 However, if you have non-owned coverage, your insurance could pay the above expenses.

 Non-owned car insurance uses limits to describe the maximum amount your insurance company will pay.
 These limits are automatically the same limits as those you selected for your Liability insurance, which is required in order to carry non-owned auto coverage.

 Non-owned insurance is available for multiple industries, but acceptability will ultimately depend on your specific business.

 There are several other ways to protect yourself aside from non-owned car insurance depending on the needs of your business, including:

 Hired Auto coverage

 Hired Auto coverage provides liability protection when you’re driving a hired, leased, rented or borrowed vehicle.

-Any Auto coverage provides liability protection for all vehicles on a policy whether they are owned, non-owned, or hired, including vehicles that you purchase during your policy even if you forget to tell your insurance company.
+Any Auto coverage provides liability protection for all vehicles on a policy whether owned, non-owned, or hired, including vehicles that you purchase during your policy — even if you forget to tell your insurance company.

 You can typically carry Non-Owned coverage along with Hired Auto coverage.
 Any Auto coverage already includes Non-Owned coverage, so these two coverages can’t be purchased together.